 In a raid led by a SWAT team late Saturday night, they were arrested on suspicion of plotting an act of terror, the Swedish Security Service said.

 Prosecutors have until Tuesday to decide whether to ask a judge to extend their detention or release them.

-The four were held in the city of Gothenburg for "probable cause" of preparing the attacks, the highest level of suspicion in Sweden, said Sara Kvarnstrom, a spokeswoman for the security force.
+The four were held in the city of Gothenburg for "probable cause" of preparing the attacks, the highest level of suspicion in Sweden, Sara Kvarnstrom, a spokeswoman for the security force, said Sunday.

-She refused to say whether the suspects had been under surveillance or if the arrests resulted from a tip-off, saying she could not discussed details on an ongoing investigation.
+She refused to say whether the suspects had been under surveillance or if the arrests resulted from a tip-off, saying she could not discuss details of an ongoing investigation.

-"Through these arrests we have been able to prevent a situation from occurring," Malena Rembe, head analyst at the Swedish Security Service, told CNN affiliate TV4.
+"Through these arrests, we have been able to prevent a situation from occurring," Malena Rembe, head analyst at the Swedish Security Service, told CNN affiliate TV4 on Sunday.

-Sweden is not raising its terror threat level -- which is currently at 3, with 5 as the highest -- and there is "no reason for the public to be alarmed," she said.
+Sweden is not raising its terror threat level, which is currently at 3, with 5 as the highest.

 A party was going on at the Roda Sten gallery at the time, with about 500 people attending the inauguration of an arts festival, according an interview with a witness in Goteborgs Posten, a local newspaper.